EdinburghNLP/awesome-hallucination-detection/README.md

 ### [HaluEval: A Large-Scale Hallucination Evaluation Benchmark](https://arxiv.org/abs/2305.11747)
 - **Metrics:** Accuracy: QA, Dialogue, Summarisation.
-- **Datasets:** HaluEval, a collection of generated and human-annotated hallucinated samples for evaluating the performane of LLMs in recognising hallucinations.
+- **Datasets:** HaluEval, a collection of generated and human-annotated hallucinated samples for evaluating the performance of LLMs in recognising hallucinations.

 ### [Self-contradictory Hallucinations of Large Language Models: Evaluation, Detection and Mitigation](https://arxiv.org/abs/2305.15852)
 - **Metrics:** After generating sentence pairs, it measures precision, recall, and F1 score in detection tasks.
 - **Datasets:** 12 selected topics from Wikipedia.

 ### [Mitigating Language Model Hallucination with Interactive Question-Knowledge Alignment](https://arxiv.org/abs/2305.13669)
-- **Metrics:** *Coverage*: a binary metric that determines whether all the correct gold answer values are included in the generated value. *Hallucination*: a binary indicator that assesses the presence of generated values that do not exist in the question values and gold grounding values. *User Simulator*: user simulator as an "oracle" language model that has access to attribution information about the target answer.
+- **Metrics:** *Coverage*: a binary metric that determines whether all the correct gold answer values are included in the generated value. *Hallucination*: a binary indicator that assesses the presence of generated values that do not exist in the question values and gold grounding values. *User Simulator*: user simulator as an "oracle" language model with access to attribution information about the target answer.
 - **Datasets:** FuzzyQA, a dataset based on HybridDialogue and MuSiQue where complex questions were simplified using ChatGPT.

 ### [Check Your Facts and Try Again: Improving Large Language Models with External Knowledge and Automated Feedback](https://arxiv.org/abs/2302.12813)